Western Togoland Rebellion: October

 On 2 October – Security forces in Ghana arrested 60 separatists who are allegedly members of the WTRF.
 Due to the attacks by the WTRF the Ghanaian government granted autonomy to the town of Alavanyo.

 On 4 October – Police arrested 17 suspected WTRF separatists.
 14 AK-47 rifles, 3 pump-action guns, 1 pistol, a shotgun, and some other weapons were also retrieved.

 On 6 October – The leader of the HSGF, Charles Kwame Kudzordzithe, strongly condemned the violence on all sides and recalls Ghanaian authorities for peace talks.

 On 9 October – People loyal to the WTRF attempted to blockade various roadways throughout the Volta Region and Greater Accra Region.

-On 10 October – Security officers cleared sand on the road that was placed by the WTRF to avoid any inconveniences to motorists.
+On 10 October – Security officers cleared heaps of sand on the road that were placed by the WTRF to block drivers.

-On 13 October – A shared video on social media claims Western Togoland secessionist are training 4,300 military men to take over what they claim is their country as soon as possible.
+On 13 October – A video on social media claims Western Togoland secessionists are training 4,300 military men.
 According to the leader of their military wing, their military wing is called the Dragons, and they have been training in a nearby country, most likely Togo.
-They also claim they are not rebels or militants.
-They are fully trained military men.
+They also claim they are not rebels or militants, but well trained military men.
 They also sent a note of caution to Energy Minister John Peter Amewu, Volta Regional Minister Archibald Yao Letsa and the MP for North Tongu, Samuel Okudzeto Ablakwa, saying "We're giving you, John Peter Amewu, Archibald Letsa Yao, Okudzeto Ablakwa, prior notice.
 The Dragons, together with Gorillas, will enter the land after 21 days to claim the state.
 The Gorillas, together with Dragons, are merging to deliver their motherland, Western Togoland."
-The group further appealed to the chiefs and leaders of the various communities in the Volta Region, not to be deceived by anyone who offers them money, in cedis or naira, to work against their mission.
+The group further appealed to the chiefs and leaders of the various communities in the Volta Region, not to be deceived by anyone who offers them money to work against their mission.

-According to the Institute for Security Studies analyst, Andrews Atta-Asamoah, it's doubtful the secessionist have over 4,000 men and it's more likely the video was meant to serve a propaganda purpose.
+According to the Institute for Security Studies analyst, Andrews Atta-Asamoah, it is doubtful the secessionists have over 4,000 men and it is more likely the video was meant to serve a propaganda purpose.